ZettaAI/helm-charts/charts/traefik-routes/index.md

+---
+layout: page
-## Routes and Middlewares for Traefik
+title: Routes and Middlewares for Traefik
+---

 Creates routes and middlewares for Treafik.